topocm/topocm_content/w0_background/intro.md

 We are mostly going to focus on the overall structure of the field and study the most basic and general phenomena.
 We will also skip detailed derivations or some details.

 For a more formal and complete source of information on topological insulators and superconductors we recommend you to look into the reviews below.
-(Of course we think they will be much easier to follor after you finish the course).
+(Of course we think they will be much easier to follow after you finish the course).

 +++